-Need long term pet-sitters because you are travelling away from home or because you are volunteering abroad?
-Why not find registered and trustworthy house and pet-sitters to live in your home and care for your pets in your absence?
+Need long term petsitters because you are travelling away from home or because you are volunteering abroad?
+Why not find registered and trustworthy house and pet-sitters to live in your home?
+They can housesit care for your home and pets in your absence.

 Long-term house-sitters are needed for a volunteering couple – Sam and Pete

-From time to time we are asked by people we meet why some people register with us as homeowners when they need long-term house-sitters.
-Why would you leave your home to someone you don’t know to care for your pets and property over a very long period of time?
+Occasionally we are asked what are the reasons that cause people to register as long term house sitters.
+Why would you leave your home to someone you don’t know to housesit for a long period of time?
 And why wouldn’t you rent out your home for that period instead?
-In this case our homeowners Sam and Pete need to leave their elderly gentlemen cats at home for the duration of their year abroad.
+In this case, homeowners Sam and Pete wanted to leave their elderly gentlemen cats at home for the duration of their year abroad.
 So they need long-term house-sitters to care for them.

 And once in a while we write a blog, with our members cooperation, to tell their story so that we can bring to life the challenges people face and the solutions we can help to deliver.
 In this case we explore the need of volunteers who give one year’s service to a charity abroad but then need long-term house-sitters to care for their fur family and property left at home.